-20 apartments for rent in Downtown Springfield, Springfield, IL
+20 apartments for rent near Downtown Springfield, Springfield, IL

 In downtown Springfield, Illinois, modern housing, apartments, and office buildings intermingle with some of America’s richest history.

 Residents can choose from condos, town houses, apartments, and homes with historical significance in the downtown area, and visitors can choose from simple to luxurious hotel accommodations.

 Downtown Springfield is small—approximately 80 square blocks.
 Because there is so much packed in one compact area, residents and visitors are able to easily walk all there is to see in downtown Springfield.

 Shopping and dining are abundant downtown.
 Art galleries, boutiques, and antique stores line the streets with most being on Fifth and Sixth Streets.
 Entertainment is a constant with the presence of the Prairie Capital Convention Center and the Hoogland Center for the Arts.
 Both utilize local talent as well as national entertainment.